GammaZero: Learning To Guide POMDP Belief Space Search With Graph Representations: GammaZero

 \subsubsection{Graph Construction Principles}

 Our graph representation transforms particle-based belief states into structured graphs that capture both the uncertainty inherent in partial observability and the action-centric relationships necessary for decision-making.
-The core principle is to create a sparse yet expressive representation where the graph topology itself encodes belief uncertainty---predicate instance nodes exist only when sufficient particle support justifies their inclusion, naturally encoding the multimodal nature of beliefs through the presence and absence of nodes.
+The core principle is to create a sparse yet expressive representation where the graph topology itself encodes belief uncertainty, attribute instance nodes exist only when sufficient particle support justifies their inclusion, naturally encoding the multimodal nature of beliefs through the presence and absence of nodes.
+The graph schema, i.e., the object types, attribute types, and action types, is defined once per domain; given this schema, graphs are constructed automatically from any belief state.

-Given a belief state $b$ represented as a set of weighted particles $\{(s_i, w_i)\}_{i=1}^n$, we construct a graph $G = (V, E, X^V, X^E)$ where $V$ is the node set, $E$ is the edge set, $X^V$ maps nodes to feature vectors, and $X^E$ maps edges to feature vectors.
-The node set consists of five distinct types: